Cruise Advice For the Best Florence & Pisa Port Day

 • Ship Contact: Keep your ship’s daily schedule with you, since it includes important contact details if needed.

-Most cruise passengers visit Livorno for the day, using it as a gateway to Florence and Pisa.
-Since you’ll have about 8 to 9 hours, a clear plan helps you see both cities without feeling rushed.
+Most cruise passengers use Livorno as a gateway to the region’s famous inland cities.
+Since you’ll typically have about 8 to 9 hours ashore, having a clear plan helps you see more without feeling rushed.

 Morning: Pisa and the Leaning Tower